Are you planning a Salt Lake City skiing trip? Want to know what the best places to ski in Utah are?

 There are other resorts that have this same option throughout the area.
 Do some research to find the best fit for your vacation.

-If you are looking for high end and top of the line facilities and equipment Park City Mountain Resort will not disappoint.
-One thing that tourist and locals love about Park City is that the town itself has a very special feel to it.
+If you are looking for high-end and top-of-the-line facilities and equipment Park City Mountain Resort will not disappoint.
+One thing that tourists and locals love about Park City is that the town itself has a very special feel to it.
 You can get out and be social in a ski village.

 Olympians, celebrities, and just normal people like you and I can all enjoy this amazing ski resort near Salt Lake City.
 It is one of the most popular ski resorts in Utah!

 Deer Valley is located in Park City.
-Deer Valley is a ski only resort!
+Deer Valley is a ski-only resort!
 No Snowboards allowed.
 This is what makes it unique.
-(Alta is also ski only)
+(Alta is also ski only resort.)

-Park City really is a high end amazing destination.
-Unlike, most ski area resorts the ones in Park City are equipped with state of the art Olympic facilities.
+Park City really is a high-end amazing SLC skiing destination.
+Unlike, most Utah ski area resorts the ones in Park City are equipped with state-of-the-art Olympic facilities.
 You pay for what you get.